 - Stepping Stones Triple P – For parents of pre-adolescent children who have a disability.
-Stepping Stones has been shown to work with children with intellectual and physical disabilities who have disruptive behaviour.
+Stepping Stones has been shown to work with children with intellectual and physical disabilities who have disruptive behavior.
 It can delivered in any of four ways – Selected Seminars, Primary Care, Group and Standard Triple P.

 - Family Transitions – Individual or group sessions for parents whose separation or divorce is complicating their parenting.
 Uses Family Transitions DVD and parent workbook.